Seagate/cortx-k8s/README.md

 ### Crash-looping InitContainers

-During CORTX deployments, there are edge cases where the InitContainers of a CORTX pod will fail into a CrashLoopBackoff state and it becomes difficult to capture the internal logs that provide necessary context for such failures.
+During CORTX deployments, there are edge cases where the InitContainers of a CORTX pod will fail into a CrashLoopBackoff state and it becomes difficult to capture the internal logs that provide necessary context for such error conditions.
 This command can be used to spin up a debugging container instance that has access to those same logs.

 ```bash
 kubectl debug {crash-looping-pod-name} --copy-to=cortx-debug --container=cortx-setup -- sleep infinity;